PyNet Labs- Network Automation Specialists

 When it comes to data security, hashing and encryption are the two most crucial foundational operations.
 Both of these techniques transform the raw data into an entirely different format.
 The terms Hashing and Encryption are often used in the domain of data security, but do you know what is the difference between encryption and hashing?

 Some individuals mistakenly use the two terms as equivalents, but hashing and encryption are two separate (though related) techniques.
-Let’s understand the basic difference between hashing and encryption in tabular form.
+These two are part of our CCNA Course.

 Encryption is a bidirectional process; plaintext is the input, and cypher text is the output.
 Due to the bidirectional nature of Encryption, the data may be decrypted and made legible once again.
 In contrast, hashing is a one-way process, and the plaintext is converted into a one-of-a-kind digest using salt, and the original is subsequently irreversible in the hashing process.
 While it is theoretically possible to reverse a hash, the amount of computing power required to do so renders the process impractical.